scott2000/jj/docs/config.md

 ### Editing conflict markers with a tool or a text editor

 By default, the merge tool starts with an empty output file.
-If the tool puts anything into the output file, and exits with the 0 exit code, `jj` assumes that the conflict is fully resolved.
+If the tool puts anything into the output file and exits with the 0 exit code, `jj` assumes that the conflict is fully resolved, while if the tool exits with a non-zero exit code, `jj` assumes that the merge should be cancelled.
 This is appropriate for most graphical merge tools.

+For merge tools which try to automatically resolve conflicts without user input, this behavior may not be desired.
+These tools may require setting the `merge-tools.TOOL.merge-tool-error-status-on-conflict = true` option.
+With this option set, an exit code between 1 and 127 indicates that only some of the conflicts were resolved, and the output file should contain conflict markers.
+If a merge tool produces output using Git's "diff3" conflict style, `jj` should be able to parse it correctly, so many Git merge drivers should be usable with `jj` as well.

 Some tools (e.g. `vimdiff`) can present a multi-way diff but don't resolve conflict themselves.
 When using such tools, `jj`